Hezbollah rejected US overtures, still open to diplomacy to avoid wider war

 It has come at a cost, with around 140 Hezbollah fighters and at least 25 Lebanese civilians killed, as well as at least nine Israeli soldiers and a civilian.
 The intensity has been growing in recent weeks.

-Hezbollah, founded by Iran's Revolutionary Guards in 1982, is the most powerful and influential of the groups Iran backs.
-It has played a big part in Tehran's wider foreign policies.
+Hezbollah, founded by Iran’s Revolutionary Guards in 1982, is the most powerful and influential of the groups that Iran backs.
+It has played a big part in Teheran’s wider foreign policies.

-Even as Iran-aligned fighters draw U.S. fire elsewhere in the region and Iran launches strikes in Syria and Iraq, Tehran would be loathe to see Hezbollah and Lebanon subjected to massive destruction, not least because it has previously had to foot the bill of reconstruction, said Mohanad Hage Ali, deputy director of the Carnegie Middle East Center, a think-tank based in Beirut.
+Even as Iran-aligned fighters draw US fire elsewhere in the region and Iran launches strikes in Syria and Iraq, Teheran would be loathe to see Hezbollah and Lebanon subjected to massive destruction, not least because it has previously had to foot the bill of reconstruction, said Mr Mohanad Hage Ali, deputy director of the Carnegie Middle East Centre, a think-tank based in Beirut.

-Iran's foreign minister on Wednesday said attacks against Israel and its interests by the "Axis of Resistance" will stop if the Gaza war ends.
+Iran’s Foreign Minister on Jan 17 said attacks against Israel and its interests by the “Axis of Resistance” will stop if the Gaza war ends.

 “A process in which it can engage, or support, the Lebanese state as it negotiates would provide the benefits of de-escalation,” he said.